typetools/annotated-libraries/README.md

 Desipte its name `annotated-libraries`, this repository contains only binaries for the annotated JDK.
-Binaries for Other annotated libraries can be found at https://search.maven.org/search?q=annotatedlib .
+Binaries for other annotated libraries can be found at https://search.maven.org/search?q=annotatedlib .

 The Travis jobs that use the Checker Framework download the annotated JDK from